Dworcowa Street: Characteristics

 Dworcowa Street is 1242 m long and is almost entirely built with stylish houses.
-It is considered as one of the most important axis, historically and functionally in downtown Bydgoszcz.
+It is considered as one of the most important thoroghfares, historically and functionally, in downtown Bydgoszcz.
 Its architectural landscape is quite diverse, with houses of different scale and style coexisting together.

-For the most part, street facades display architectural features fashionable in the years 1860-1914:
+For the most part, street facades display architectural features fashionable in the years 1860–1914: